schemaanalyst-team/ineffective-mutants/README.md

 - `generate_live_mutant_table.rb`: Generates the table showing the remaining live mutants by schema and operator.

+## Additional Scripts and Data Files

+The `r/R` directory contains scripts, written in the R language for statistical computation, that we used to verify the results produced by the Ruby scripts.
+Additionally, the `r/graphics` directory contains the PDFs of graphs that we used to verify the results presented in the paper's tables.
+Ultimately, we determined that the tables furnished a more compact and useful representation of the data and thus we opted not to include them in the published paper.
+Finally, the `raw-data` directory contains all of the `.dat` files that contain the raw data resulting from running the experiments.

+## Manually Generated Test Suites

 ## Problems or Praise

 If you have any problems with replicating the experimental results in this